llendway/rladies_github_for_collab/slides.md

 * Created an account on https://github.com/.
 * Install and configure git - I have basic instructions here: https://github.com/llendway/github_for_collaboration/blob/master/github_for_collaboration.md#install--configure-git (I'll share this in the chat).
 * Set up a PAT (personal access token) - see the previous link.
-* In R Studio, install the following packages: usethis (for nice interactions with Git/Github) and gitcreds (if you haven't yet set up a PAT, there's some functions in here that help) ...
-I think that's it.
+* In R Studio, install the following packages: usethis (for nice interactions with Git/Github), gitcreds (if you haven't yet set up a PAT, there's some functions in here that help), gert, credentials, and gh.
 I'm going to keep the R code REALLY simple.

 ## Review of the Git/Github with R Project basics